Vadim-pol/VBA-HANA/README.md

 ## Usage
 Simply copy VBA script in your workbook and run it from the Button or directly

-## Contributing
+## Parameters
-Guidelines for contributing to your project.
+Below parameters in VBA script have to be replaced according to your system details.
+More information can be found in script file SERVER:PORT
+DOMAIN
+YOUR_SCHEMA